-- One common reason can be an inaccurate dental impression that was taken during your initial visit to the dentist or if you ordered online you may have distorted your dental impression.
+- One common reason can be an inaccurate dental impression that was taken during your initial visit to the dentist – and if you ordered online, you may have distorted your dental impression.
 A clear cast of your teeth is essential in getting a well-fitting night guard.

 - Improper fabrication of your night guard.
-Your dental device could be made by an inexperienced worker causing an extremely tight fit or possibly too loose.
+Your dental device could be made by an inexperienced worker causing an extremely tight fit or possibly one that’s too loose.

-Many changes can happen in our mouths without our noticing.
-These changes may affect the fit of your night guard
+Many changes can happen in our mouths without us noticing.
+These changes may affect the fit of your night guard.

-- A piece of food can lodge between your teeth or on the surface of a tooth.
+- Pieces of food can lodge between your teeth or on the surface of a tooth.
 You may be able to remove these with a toothbrush or floss.
-But plaque can also build up.
+Tartar or calculus can also build up.
 It may need to be removed by a hygienist.
 These obstructions can dislodge your night guard.